 Gotu kola might be useful in preventing liver damage.
 It achieves this by increasing the concentrations of antioxidant enzymes and reducing the levels of inflammatory mediators (18).

-But we want you to exercise caution as another report says that gotu kola may have liver damaging effects (19).
+We suggest exercising caution as another report states that gotu kola may have liver damaging effects (19).

 9. Might Promote Weight Loss